darwin406/-AI-based-analog-Electronic-circuit-Design-Automation-platform/README.md

  ![ddpg_algoritm](https://github.com/user-attachments/assets/e9cf110a-a866-43be-ada2-4d9ba8e21f04) <br/>
  For the neural network, we used MLP. <br/>
 ## Algorithm 2: DDPG (Action scale = 1)
- This algorithm uses target networks. <br/>
+ This algorithm uses target networks.
+In this algorithm, the soft update process, <br/>
+ a way to update target networks and their taget networks, was added from Algorithm 1. <br/>
  There are two target networks: Actor Target Network and Critic Target Network. <br/>
 ## Algorithm 3: DNN_OPT (Action scale = 1)
 ### How DNN OPT RL works